-- Flosc = Internal low RC oscillator (about 16KHz @3V, 32KHz @5V). - Slow mode Fcpu = Flosc / 4
+- F Flosc = Internal low RC oscillator (about 16KHz @3V, 32KHz @5V). - F Slow mode Fcpu = Flosc / 4

 There are two conditions to stop internal low RC.
-One is power down mode, and the other is green mode of watchdog disable.
+One is power down mode, and the other is green mode of 32K mode and watchdog disable.
+If system is in 32K mode and watchdog disable, only 32K oscillator actives and system is under low power consumption.

-Example: Stop internal low-speed oscillator by power down mode.
+Ø Example: Stop internal low-speed oscillator by power down mode.